franklegolasyoung/franklegolasyoung/README.md

 ---

-- 🔭 I’m currently studying for Master of Science in Artificial Intelligence at Nanyang Technological University.
+- 🔭 I’m currently working as a Cyber Security Research Engineer in ST Engineering in Singapore.

 - 🌱 I’m currently learning LLM.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->
-- 📫 How to reach me: **frank104532@outlook.com**
+- 📫 How to reach me: **frankyoung@outlook.sg**

 - 😄 Pronouns: He/him